-It is part of the , series and is a This urban fantasy is a hardcover edition that was published by Delacorte Press on October 30, 2012 and has 495 pages.
+It is part of the , series and is a urban fantasy that was published by Delacorte Press on October 30, 2012 and has 495 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Shadowfever, Tapestry, The Highlander's Touch, Feverborn

 First in the Dani O’Malley urban fantasy series, a spin-off from Moning’s Fever series.
 And still based in Dublin.

 The writing was good – a “4”.

 Dani’s character sucks – a “2”.

 The romance angle…ick… – “1”,

 which all averages out to a “2”.